JITS2404/conversational-ai-assistant/README.md

 **🔹 Why This Project?**

-Jarvis was developed as a hands-on project to explore how AI can be integrated into real-time communication systems and extended to Android applications.
+Cerebra was developed as a hands-on project to explore how AI can be integrated into real-time communication systems and extended to Android applications.
 It demonstrates skills in:

 Python-based AI development